 If you think the landlord is being unreasonable you will need to collect evidence about what is happening.
 For example, keep a diary of their activities such as the number of times that people are shown through the property and how long they stay each time.

-You are not obliged to go to any special effort or expense (eg buying flowers or hiring professional cleaners) to make the property more attractive to prospective buyers.
+You are not obliged to go to any special effort or expense (eg buying flowers or hiring professional cleaners) to make the property more attractive.
 If this is what the landlord wants, it’s up to them to provide it.
 Your obligation under the Residential Tenancies Act 1997 is simply to keep the premises in ‘a reasonably clean condition’.

 Just because the owner is selling, it doesn’t mean that you have to move out of the property.
 Your tenancy agreement still remains in place and has to be terminated in the proper way.